bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 # BokkyPooBah's DateTime Library

-**Status: I'm currently trying to get this library audited, so don't use in production mode yet.
+**Status: This library is currently being tested and audited.
 Feedback welcome.**

 A gas-efficient Solidity date and time library.